This setting requires no knowledge of any glitches.

 This setting is aimed at new players or people looking for a more casual experience.
 Logical restrictions are in place to prevent items being placed in obscure locations which require niche knowledge to access (e.g. accessing Bumper Cave ledge without the Hookshot).
 Other logical restrictions also ensure excessively difficult execution is not required in order to progress.
 For example if you need to beat a late-game Dark World dungeon you will always have access to some sword and defense upgrades somewhere in the world.

-This setting is aimed at regular players and racers.
+This setting is aimed at experienced players.
 The intention of this setting is to maximize glitchless item placement reach.
 Dark rooms with torches are considered accessible with the Fire Rod; other dark rooms remain logically accessible with the Lamp.
 No other consideration is given to the obscurity of item placements or the level of execution required to access locations.
 The expectation is a player choosing this setting is decently familiar and practiced with the original game.

 When maps are shuffled outside dungeons the Overworld map will not display dungeon prizes without dungeon maps.
 However, maps are always logically required for dungeon completion in both Basic and Advanced item placements.
 Note that a dungeon’s boss can contain that dungeon’s map.

 All dungeons items are locked to their respective dungeons but are randomized within each dungeon.

 Maps and compasses are no longer locked to their respective dungeons (although may still end up there).
 All keys remain locked to their respective dungeons.

 Maps, compasses and small keys are no longer locked to their respective dungeons (although may still end up there).
 All big keys remain locked to their respective dungeons.

 Maps, compasses, small keys and big keys are no longer locked to their respective dungeons (although may still end up there).